Novage/corporate-site/src/content/blog/Integrate-P2P-Video-streaming-into-Mobile-Application.md

 }
 ```

-**More examples are available in the library's [repository](https://github.com/Novage/p2p-media-loader-mobile)**
+More examples are available in the library's [repository](https://github.com/Novage/p2p-media-loader-mobile).

 ## Testing P2P

-**Important Note:** P2P (WebRTC) may not connect to the outer world if it runs on Android emulators due to its virtual machine [network configuration](https://developer.android.com/studio/run/emulator-networking) (NAT).
+P2P (WebRTC) may not connect to the outer world if it runs on Android emulator or iOS simulator due to [network configuration](https://developer.android.com/studio/run/emulator-networking) (NAT).
 Please test P2P connectivity on real devices.

-The simpliest way to test is to run the application with integrated P2P on a real device and open our [web demo](https://novage.com.ua/p2p-media-loader/demo) with same manifest url.
+The simpliest way to test is to run an application with integrated P2P on a real device and open our [web demo](https://novage.com.ua/p2p-media-loader/demo) with same video URL.

 ## Conclusion